untoldengine/UntoldEngine/docs/API/UsingBlenderAddon.md

 The manifest lives beside `tile_exports`, and all paths in the manifest are relative to the manifest location.

+### Object Annotations

+Select a mesh object and open `Object Properties > Untold` to author mesh-level hints used by tiled scene export.

+- `Object Semantic`: choose `Auto`, `ExteriorShell`, `StructuralInterior`, `RoomContents`, or `FineProps`.
+These are mesh semantics; the exporter groups meshes by spatial node and semantic tier, then writes the generated tile's `semantic_tier` in the manifest.
+- `Priority Hint`: choose `Auto`, `Low`, `Normal`, `High`, or `Critical`.
+This is aggregated into the generated tile's manifest `priority`; when all objects are `Auto`, the semantic tier default priority is used.

+Tiled scene export supports static mesh geometry only.
+Armatures and meshes bound to armatures should be exported through the animation workflow instead.

 ### Tiled Scene Options

 - `Visible Objects Only`: export only visible mesh objects.